Recently, our co-founder and CEO Tushar Agarwal spoke on Bisnow’s panel regarding PropTech that’s disrupting the commercial real estate industry.

 Can you provide an example of a data-driven insight that a human being couldn’t have arrived at?
 And can you provide an example of something that the data arrived at which turned out to be wrong?

 Tushar: At the moment, there’s a lot of examples where the data corresponds with what traditional property agents are saying, so for us, it means that we’re not far off.
-The fact that our conclusion align with that of traditional agents validates that we’re on the right track.
+The fact that our conclusion aligns with that of traditional agents validates that we’re on the right track.

-One example is what areas people are searching given a particular profile.
+One example is what areas people are searching for given a particular profile.
 For example, if you’re a PR agency and you put your email address into our platform, we generate about fifty lines of data.
 This data is collected and allows us to predict the location, office size, aesthetic, and price point you’re likely to be looking for based on the actions of similar companies that have used our platform previously.
 Our data shows that specific sectors are predictable, something which property agents can also conclude from experience.

 Sometimes, companies will end up taking fixed desks or coworking because the private